Anyka Barber, Founder & Curator of Betti Ono

 Most recently, Anyka initiated the formation and design of a new arts advocacy group, the Oakland Creative Neighborhoods Coalition, whose mission is to “#KeepOaklandCreative, affordable and vibrant!”
 Anyka was also a lead organizer of artist/activists/entrepreneurs who formed the Oakland Artivist PAC that includes Favianna Rodriguez (Internationally recognized Oakland artist), Jeff Perlstein (Sole Space), and Ashara Ekundayo (Impact Hub Oakland) among others.

-Katya Min is the Curator of Public Programs at Yerba Buena Center for the Arts (YBCA) since fall of 2011.
-Katya has led a range of programs, including the ongoing social context exhibition series for emerging Bay Area artists in the Room for Big Ideas (2012-2015); the monthly Converge series; an ongoing presentations of participatory workshops, social installations, and performance art, and YBCA Arts & Ideas Festivals.
-She currently curates the YBCA Live Practice series, a monthly artists led transdisciplinary and conceptual activation series and other public programs related to YBCA’s visual arts exhibitions as well as manages the YBCA/Art Practical Social Practice Artist Residency Program.
+Katya Min was the Curator of Public Programs at Yerba Buena Center for the Arts (YBCA) from 2011 until 2017.
+In this position, Katya led a range of programs, including the ongoing social context exhibition series for emerging Bay Area artists in the Room for Big Ideas (2012-2015); the monthly Converge series; an ongoing presentations of participatory workshops, social installations, and performance art; and YBCA Arts & Ideas Festivals.
+She was also the curator of the YBCA Live Practice series, a monthly artists led trans-disciplinary and conceptual activation series as well as other public programs related to YBCA’s visual arts exhibitions.
+Last but not least, she managed the YBCA/Art Practical Social Practice Artist Residency Program.

 Her curatorial projects include “Ancient Future Super Natural” with artists Choi Jeong Hwa, Alice Konitz , and “Assembly Line” with Li Xiaofei.
-In her current role at YBCA, she has worked with many Bay Area artists including Binta Ayofemi, Zeina Barakeh, Eliza Barrios, Sofía Córdova, Ilana Crispi, Jenifer Locke, Amy Ho, Tom Loughlin, Cybele Lyle, Surabhi Saraf, Minji Sohn, Dimitra Skandali, Chris Treggiari, and Andrew Wilson.
+At YBCA, she worked with many Bay Area artists including Binta Ayofemi, Zeina Barakeh, Eliza Barrios, Sofía Córdova, Ilana Crispi, Jenifer Locke, Amy Ho, Tom Loughlin, Cybele Lyle, Surabhi Saraf, Minji Sohn, Dimitra Skandali, Chris Treggiari, and Andrew Wilson.
 She has previously produced and curated Bay Area arts festivals, exhibits, and cultural events that brought together local and national multi-disciplinary artists as well as present them nationally.
 Her undergraduate studies were in Interdisciplinary Fine Arts (CCA) and graduate studies were in Integral Psychology/Philosophy (CIIS).

-In Spring 2017, Katya will be an instructor and lecturer for the course Arts in Context : Process of Cultural Production at Stanford University, California.
+In the Spring of 2017, Katya was an instructor and lecturer for the course Arts in Context : Process of Cultural Production at Stanford University, California.

 Kevin B. Chen, Curator/Writer/Visual Artist